bendalab/thunderfish/docs/thunderfish.md

 18. `width` Total width of the pulse in milliseconds.
 19. `P2-P1-dist`: Distance between P2 and P1 in milliseconds.
 Zero if p2 is not present.
 20. `tau` Time constant of the exponential decay of the tail of the pulse in milliseconds.
-21. `firstpeak` Index of the first peak in the pulse (i.e. -1 for P-1)
+21. `firstpeak` Index of the first peak in the pulse (i.e. -1 for P-1).
-22. `lastpeak` Index of the last peak in the pulse (i.e. 3 for P3)
+22. `lastpeak` Index of the last peak in the pulse (i.e. 3 for P3).
+23. `positivearea` Area under positive peaks relative to total area.
+24. `negativearea` Area under negative peaks relative to total area.
+25. `polaritybalance` Contrast between areas under positive and negative peak.
-23. `n` Number of EODs used for computing the averaged EOD waveform.
+26. `n` Number of EODs used for computing the averaged EOD waveform.
-24. `peakfreq` Frequency at the peak power of the single pulse spectrum in Hertz.
+27. `peakfreq` Frequency at the peak power of the single pulse spectrum in Hertz.
-25. `peakpower` Peak power of the single pulse spectrum relative to one in decibel.
+28. `peakpower` Peak power of the single pulse spectrum relative to one in decibel.
-26. `poweratt5` How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
+29. `poweratt5` How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
-27. `poweratt50` How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
+30. `poweratt50` How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
-28. `lowcutoff` Frequency at which the power reached half of the peak power relative to the initial power in Hertz.
+31. `lowcutoff` Frequency at which the power reached half of the peak power relative to the initial power in Hertz.

 ### RECORDING-CHANNEL-TIME-pulsepeaks-N.EXT